 The taste of this crockpot hot chocolate is unrivaled thanks to the rich ingredients and low and slow simmer.
-Your guests will love cozying up to a warm cup of creamy hot chocolate garnished with an epic array of toppings!
+Your holiday guests will love cozying up to a warm cup of this drink all winter long!

 Slow cooker hot chocolate is done over low heat and kept warm for guests to be able to serve themselves.
-This recipe is a little extra velvety and has a sweet chocolate flavor because of the sweetened condensed milk and chocolate chips (as opposed to a cocoa powder).
-You’ll be amazed at how luscious it is!
+This recipe is a little extra luscious and velvety with the best sweet chocolate flavor because of the sweetened condensed milk and chocolate chips.

 Tips for the Best Crockpot Hot Chocolate